VoronDesign/VoronUsers/printer_mods/jbisson9/Backside_Cable_Management/Readme.md

 # Printing

 Print what you need.
 Uses standard Voron print profiles.
-Supports not needed but in reality the BTT jig could use it (sorry first design and I don't have all my sh*^Y#t together)
+Supports not needed but in reality the BTT top channel part could use it (sorry first design and I don't have all my sh*^Y#t together)

 # Assembly

-Attach the BTT sensor to the jig with two M3 button head screws.
+Attach the BTT sensor to the top channel piece with two M3 button head screws.
 Create the wiring harnesses to attach the microfit connectors.
-As an aside, all three ends are males connectors, unusual generally, but easier to build jigs around them.
+As an aside, all three ends are males connectors, unusual generally, but easier to build clam shells around them.

 <img src="Images/microfit_jig.jpg" width="400px" />

-Once the harness is built up, add the jigs and insert them into the channels.
+Once the harness is built up, add the microfit clam shells and insert them into the channels.
 They are pressure fit and tight.

 <img src="Images/completed_jig.jpg" width="400px" />